 Butter Icing & Decoration

-3 teaspoons vanilla extract
+- 3 tsp vanilla extract

-jam of choice
+- 200 g jam of choice (approximate weight)

-- Base-line the non-stick baking tins that you are using with baking paper.
+- Base-line the non-stick baking tins with baking paper.

-- Weigh and mix together the flour, almonds, xanthan gum, baking powder, bicarbonate of soda and salt, making sure the ingredients are fully combined and all lumps are broken down (I weigh into an airtight container and shake vigorously).
+- Weigh and mix together the flour, almonds, xanthan gum, baking powder, bicarbonate of soda and salt, making sure the ingredients are fully combined and all lumps are broken down (TIP: weigh into an airtight container and shake vigorously).
 Set aside.